Crime in Oakland, California: 2008 unlawful arrest lawsuit

-Smith and Gray were represented by a civil rights attorney by the name of John L. Burriss.
-Burriss claimed that Smith and Gray’s case was an unlawful arrest, detention, unlawful entry, and cause of emotional distress.
-A jury ruled in their favor, awarding Smith with $5 million dollars for emotional distress and damages.
-Gray was awarded $750,000.
-The court later reduced the total award to $3,601,800 with the claim that the original amount was excessive.
+Civil rights attorney John L. Burriss represented Smith and Gray for unlawful arrest, unlawful detention, and unlawful entry.
+The jury ruled in their favor, awarding Smith and Gray a judgment of over $6 million for emotional distress, statutory, and punitive damages.
+The court later reduced the total award to $3,601,800, saying the original amount was "grossly excessive".
 The defendants later appealed the verdict.